jvcasill/defense/index.md

 ## Conclusion

 - The present investigation analyzed early second language learning in adults
-- Contributes to our understanding of the acquisition of L2 phonology in adult learners
+- Contributes to our understanding of the acquisition of L2 phonectic categories
 - The longitudinal data suggest that L2 phonetic category formation is abrupt, occurs at an early stage of development, and is perceptually driven
 - Early L2 representations are fragile, and especially susceptible to cross-linguistic influence